qu4nt/scikit-risk/README.md

 # scikit-risk
-A python library to do Monte Carlo probabilistic modeling and risk analysis.
+A python library to perform Monte Carlo probabilistic modeling and risk analysis.

 ## Installation from sources
 In the root directory of the package, just do: